Big Band Swing

 By 1940s the Juke Box was more important than record sales.

-By 1946 the tyranny of 'popular' taste diluted Big Band Swing and the thrust of popular music veered towards the vocalists and sweet music, Frank Sinatra and Ella Fitzgerald.
+By 1946 the tyranny of 'popular' taste diluted Big Band Swing and the thrust of popular music veered towards the vocalists and sweeter music, Bing Crosby, Frank Sinatra and Ella Fitzgerald.

 Although Ellington remained, and Basie was discovered, the big bands broke up and jazz continued in small groups and in the developing sounds of Bebop from Mintons ...